danialgoodwin/danai.app/README.md

 - AI doesn't need to start by knowing English
     - It's okay that AI doesn't really understand what 'things' are.
 What *really* is a 'chair' or 'water bottle'?
 What's important is that it can recognize a 'thing' if seen or described.
 - It would be great for the AI to understand 'numbers', but it doesn't need to understand 'letters', at first.
+- CSV vs JSON.
+Json is likely better since new fields can be easily added and labeled for readability, and order wouldn't matter.
+NoSQL.

 Ideas for learning:
 - Go through kindergarten (or pre-K) learning materials